-First, let me set the landscape for you: Per the U.S. EPA 2012 report, 28 billion pounds of textiles is discarded by U.S. homes annually.
+First, let me set the landscape for you: Per the 2012 U.S. Environmental Protection Agency report, 28 billion pounds of textiles are discarded by U.S. homes annually.
 That’s about 70 pounds per person.
-Only 4.2 billion pounds (15%) of that is donated or recycled.
-Leaving 85% or just under 24 billion pounds of textile waste going to U.S. landfills.
+Only 4.2 billion pounds (15 percent) of that is donated or recycled, leaving 85 percent or just under 24 billion pounds of textile waste going to U.S. landfills.

-Let’s take a moment to reflect on the effort, time and resources required to make the clothes we wear: There’s the creativity, use of the earth’s resources, water, energy, the people, chemical use (which can be toxic and bioaccumulative), time, and money.
-Is this how we treat something we value?—We bury it and assume it just ‘goes away.’
+Let’s take a moment to reflect on the effort, time and resources required to make the clothes we wear: There’s the creativity, the use of the earth’s resources, water, energy, the people, chemical use (which can be toxic and bioaccumulative), time and money.
+Is this how we treat something we value?
+We bury it and assume it just "goes away."

-Well, it might be out of our immediate visual landscape, but the fact is, there really is no such thing as ‘away.’
-Nope, it will sit, and sit and sit ….
-Valuable resources, buried in the ground for the next 500 years+.
-Synthetic fibers (e.g. polyester, nylon, elastane) won’t biodegrade in this lifetime and neither will blended synthetic/natural fibers (e.g. cotton/poly, cotton/spandex).
-Natural fibers will best decompose in a composting facility where there is just the right amount of air, temperature and sunlight (if the entire garment was designed to support this)… but in landfill can produce methane emissions, where, if not captured, are a powerful greenhouse gas.
+Well, it might be out of our immediate visual landscape, but the fact is, there really is no such thing as "away."
+Nope, it will sit, and sit and sit — Valuable resources, buried in the ground for the next 500 plus years.
+Synthetic fibers (e.g. polyester, nylon, elastane) won’t biodegrade in this lifetime and neither will blended synthetic/natural fibers (e.g., cotton/poly, cotton/spandex).
+Natural fibers will best decompose in a composting facility where there is just the right amount of air, temperature and sunlight (if the entire garment was designed to support this), but in landfill, they can produce methane emissions, which, if not captured, are powerful greenhouse gases.

 THIS JUST DOESN’T MAKE SENSE.

 This is the reality that we’re facing right now.
 We’re stuck in a system that doesn’t always make sense.
 That’s why our team at the Cradle to Cradle Products Innovation Institute feels so passionately about supporting an industry-wide perspective shift and being an active conduit to support the work.